Bayern hit Atalanta for six in Bergamo masterclass

 Atalanta's task was made even more difficult by the absence of key players Ederson, Charles De Ketelaere and Giacomo Raspadori against a Bayern side that secured second place in the league phase to advance directly to the last 16.

-Mario Pasalic pulled one back for Atalanta deep in stoppage time, though the goal failed to lift the hosts' spirits ahead of next Wednesday's return leg at the Allianz Arena, where Bayern will look to complete the formalities.
+Mario Pasalic pulled one back for Atalanta deep in stoppage time, although the goal failed to lift the hosts' spirits ahead of the return clash.

+Atalanta coach Raffaele Palladino credited Bayern for their display but also praised the home supporters for their unwavering encouragement during the heavy defeat.

+"Bayern are an incredibly strong team and tonight's match was a tough challenge against a top opponent.
+I must also extend my gratitude to our fans, they truly dominated the atmosphere on the pitch," he said.